United Kingdom

 24 billion in assets

-And although for the first time the taxes paid by Charles III have been reported, the fiscal issue is another of the anomalies highlighted by the Sovereign Grant report.
-Neither the king nor the heir have a legal obligation to pay taxes.
-This situation remains exceptional, as the fiscal compliance of the main figures of the monarchy does not derive from a legal obligation approved by Parliament, but from a non-binding agreement between the Treasury and the royal household.
+And while for the first time the taxes paid by Charles III have been reported, the fiscal issue is another of the anomalies highlighted by the Sovereign Grant report.
+Neither the king nor the heir has a legal obligation to pay taxes.
+This situation continues to be exceptional, as the fiscal compliance of the main figures of the monarchy does not derive from a legal obligation approved by Parliament, but from a non-binding agreement between the Treasury and the royal household.

-Another gray area continues to be the king's personal fortune.
+Another grey area continues to be the king's personal fortune.
 The report admits that income from his private investments, as well as the inheritance from Queen Elizabeth II, are not made public.
-At the time of the coronation, however, The New York Times published that the total fortune of the royal family amounted to approximately 24 billion euros.
+At the time of the coronation, however, The New York Times published that the royal family's total fortune amounted to around 24 billion euros.